ZhaoCY001/CrystalGAT-An-AI-based-intelligent-flexible-crystal-materials-design-computing-platform/README.md

 Put the pretrained model file (e.g., best_model.pth) into the models/ or root directory.

 best_model.pth could be found at https://huggingface.co/spaces/ZZZCCCYYY/CrystalGAT.

+## 📝 Usage for Functional group replacement.py

+Prepare processed_data.xlsx with a column named SMILES.
+Place your pre-trained model as best_model.pth.
+Run:
+Functional group replacement.py
+The generated modified molecules will be saved in modified_molecules.xlsx.

 ## ⚙️ Requirements